 Dr. Russell assumed his position as Professor and Chair of the Department of Microbiology and Immunology in July 2000.
 He stepped down from his Chair's position in 2010 and now concentrates on his research work.
 His previous experience was as professor in the Department of Molecular Microbiology at Washington University School of Medicine, in St. Louis, where he had worked since 1990.
 He received a B.Sc. degree in Zoology from St. Andrews University in Scotland in 1979 and was awarded a Ph.D. from Imperial College, London University in 1982.
 He has held positions at the University of Kent, the Max-Planck-Institute in Tuebingen, and NYU School of Medicine prior to moving to St. Louis.
 His research program continues to be supported by funding from the National Institutes of Health for research into the biology of Mycobacterium and the role of the macrophage in infection.

 Tuberculosis: The success of Mtb as a pathogen depends on the ability of the bacterium to survive and persist within the host macrophage.
 We are actively engaged in studying the behavior of both partners in this intimate relationship.
 On the macrophage side of the equation the lab has been developing real-time, functional readouts for the lumenal environment within the phagosome, such as hydrolytic activity and radical production, and determining these are modified by immune stimuli and infection.
 On the bacterial side the group is interested in how the bacterium modifies its intracellular compartment to ensure its survival, and how the bacterium senses and responds metabolically to this changing environment.
-This information is being used as the foundation of a high-throughput screen to identify small molecules that kill M. tuberculosis inside its host cell.
-A project pursued in collaboration with Vertex Pharmaceuticals.
-We are also collaborating with researchers at the University of Cape Town, South Africa, to probe how Mtb regulates the tissue response to infection in the human TB granuloma.
+This information is being used as the foundation for high-throughput screens to identify small molecules that kill M. tuberculosis inside its host cell.
+A project pursued in collaboration with Calibr, San Diego.
+We are also collaborating with researchers at the University of Cape Town, South Africa, examining ways of enhancing drug action in vivo.

 HIV: In addition to infecting CD4 lymphocytes, HIV also infects macrophages, where it sets up a chronic, long-lived infection capable of generating infectious virus.
 The lab is studying how human alveolar macrophages respond to HIV and how HIV infection of the macrophage directly influences the ability of the body to control other infections, such as tuberculosis.
 These human studies are pursued through a collaboration with the Malawi-Liverpool-Wellcome Trust Research Laboratories, Blantyre, Malawi.